Skip to content

 docker exec -it ollama ollama pull llama3

-3. Update your django settings to point to the Ollama server.
+3. Set DEFAULT_AI_MODEL in your .env file to point to the Ollama model.
 For example:

 4. Restart your Django server.